DwenShell/DwenShell.github.io/_posts/2022-10-05-Nina-et-Yuri [EN].md

 In 3D
 ![ny_3D](https://user-images.githubusercontent.com/114059469/191619643-f8f51dac-5199-43ea-98ce-a3b8efb9b7b0.png)

-To do this, the program carried out when there is a rotation if the player enters an angle of 10° corresponding to a viewing angle in 2 dimensions.
-When this condition is true, a change of camera between the one attached to the player and the fixed one in orthographic view is operated.
+To do this, the rotation happens if the enters an angle of 10° corresponding to a viewing angle in 2 dimensions.
+A change of camera between the one attached to the player and the fixed one in orthographic view is operated.

 ## Hitbox change

-When the "Character in 2D" condition is true, a change on the hitboxes of the different platforms is activated, these see the Box Extent value increased drastically in order to allow the character to move on it even if the platform in question is n you're not on the same plane as the player.
+When the "Character in 2D" condition is true, a change on the hitboxes of the different platforms is activated, these see the Box Extent value increased drastically in order to allow the character to move on it even if the platform in question is not on the same plane as the player.

 # Player animation